PrestaShop/PrestaShop/tests/UI/README.md

 This script will detect not found and erroneous pages, by crawling your back office and front office.
 It's still a Work In Progress.

 ### Launch script
-If you want to run the links checker test you can run the script **`tools/linkchecker.js`**.
+If you want to run the links checker test you can run the script **`tools/linkchecker.ts`**.
-It uses a `urls.js` file describing all the URLs it can crawl.
+It uses a `urls.ts` file describing all the URLs it can crawl.

 You **must** disable the Security Token before running this script !
 Add this line in your `.htaccess` file: